wordofwarning/wordofwarning.org/hab/index.md

 Since January 2012, hÅb has been 'public' in the guise of [Word of Warning](/) — a peripatetic programme of, and online signpost to, contemporary live work in Manchester + beyond… ***NB** this part of our site aims to offer **information to artists** wishing to know more about hÅb's work and how to get involved; for information on our public-facing programme please see [Word of Warning](/).*

-From [Emergency](/hab/emergency), our annual micro-festival for new live work presenting *about 25* short works in a day every autumn with <a href="https://contactmcr.com" target="_blank">Contact</a>; through to [Works Ahead](/hab/worksahead), a series of small commissions for new work — hÅb aims to provide a joined-up set of opportunities for emerging new work and artists in Live Art, contemporary performance, and sited work.
+From [Emergency](/hab/emergency), our annual micro-festival for new live work with <a href="https://contactmcr.com" target="_blank">Contact</a>, presenting *about 25* short works in a day every autumn; through to [Works Ahead](/hab/worksahead), a series of small commissions for new work — hÅb aims to provide a joined-up set of opportunities for emerging new work and artists in Live Art, contemporary performance, and sited work.

-hÅb also starts a new [Social Experiment](/hab/socialexperiment) with <a href="https://contactmcr.com" target="_blank">Contact</a> in 2025 — a semi-regular evening gathering for Live Art and contemporary performance that offers Greater Manchester artists a chance to try ideas out…
+hÅb also starts a new [Social Experiment](/hab/socialexperiment) with <a href="https://contactmcr.com" target="_blank">Contact</a> in 2025, a semi-regular evening gathering for Live Art and contemporary performance, offering Greater Manchester artists a chance to test or try out ideas…

 hÅb curates sited performance and interventions — presenting [Hazard](/hab/hazard), a biennial micro-festival of intervention that takes performance out of the black box environment and into Manchester city centre; as well as [Haphazard](/hab/haphazard), our frequent foray into all ages Live Art with <a href="https://z-arts.org" target="_blank">Z-arts</a>.
 We also present [Turn](/hab/turn), Greater Manchester's annual dance platform for new North West dance, every spring.